cprussin/minichrome/Readme.md

 - <kbd>/</kbd> - start a search
 - <kbd>n</kbd> - go to the next search result
 - <kbd>N</kbd> - go to the previous search result
+- <kbd>i</kbd> - select the first insertable element and switch to insert mode

 ## Configuring